cte-zl-ifrn/moodle__install__ifrn/README.md

 # Instalação do Moodle do IFRN

-Instalação do Moodle do IFRN
+Exemplo de instalação do Moodle do IFRN usando a [imagem Docker 'moodle__image'.](https://github.com/cte-zl-ifrn/moodle__image) criada e disponbilizada pela CTE do IFRN.

 ## How to buid at local host?